pcgrisha/docs.carpentries.org/topic_folders/communications/tools/slack-and-email.md

 - Notification settings
 - Communicating with others

-For more detailed information on getting started with or using Slack, including accessibility features, please visit [their website](https://slack.com/help/categories/360000049043).
+For more detailed information on getting started with or using Slack, including accessibility features and change of contact information, please visit [their website](https://slack.com/help/categories/360000049043).

 Any questions?
 Email: [community@carpentries.org](mailto:community@carpentries.org)